kmcooper/BMI-8540/README.md

-# BMI8540
+# Foundations of BMI Programming
-This is the code repository for BMI 8540 Foundations of BMI Programming at the University of Nebraska at Omaha
+This is the code repository for Foundations of BMI Programming

 License: [GNU GPL v3](LICENSE)